why Motorola Solutions Inc. [MSI] is a Good Choice for Investors After New Price Target of $175.53

-Motorola Solutions Inc. [NYSE: MSI] plunged by -$1.13 during the normal trading session on Monday and reaching a high of $133.13 during the day while it closed the day at $130.14.
-Motorola Solutions Inc. stock has also loss -7.81% of its value over the past 7 days.
-However, MSI stock has declined by -29.30% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -19.77% and lost -19.24% year-on date.
+Motorola Solutions Inc. [NYSE: MSI] gained 1.37% or 1.75 points to close at $129.07 with a heavy trading volume of 1168767 shares.
+It opened the trading session at $126.37, the shares rose to $129.15 and dropped to $125.34, the range by which the price of stock traded the whole day.
+The daily chart for MSI points out that the company has recorded -20.13% loss over the past six months.
+However, it is still -6.87% lower than its most recent low trading price.

-The market cap for MSI stock reached $23.17 billion, with 178.01 million shares outstanding and 170.82 million shares in the current float.
-Compared to the average trading volume of 1.52M shares, MSI reached a trading volume of 2371171 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.61M shares, MSI reached to a volume of 1168767 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Motorola Solutions Inc. [MSI]:
+Here is what top equities market gurus are saying about Motorola Solutions Inc. [MSI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MSI shares is $175.53 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MSI stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.